querkmachine/FSFrontEndDocs/authoring-guidelines/writing-microcopy.md

 ### Use contractions

 Say thanks, not 'thank you'.
 Say we've, not 'we have'.
-Using fully expanded phrases shoulds overly formal and robotic (it's literally how Data talks in *Star Trek: The Next Generation*!)
+Using fully expanded phrases should overly formal and robotic (it's literally how Data talks in *Star Trek: The Next Generation*!)

 For example: